 Interest Income ($7,620/year, 3.7% of total)

-I’ve got a $185,000 CD generating 3% interest coming due this summer.
+I’ve got a $185,000 CD generating 3% interest coming due.
 Although the return is low, it’s guaranteed.
 The CD gave me the confidence to investment more aggressively in risk over the years.
 My online interest income has come down since I aggressively deployed some capital at the beginning of the year and again during the February market correction.
 You’ll see these figures in my quarterly investment income update.

 Don’t underestimate the value of your cash and risk-free income, especially during times of uncertainty.
 The last thing you want to do is be a forced seller in a downturn because panic will be everywhere.
 Cash allows you to take advantage of corrections, pay for unexpected expenses, and worry less about your risk assets.

 Stocks & Bonds Income ($103,344/year, 50.7% of total)